Jungfraujoch-Top of Europe - Bernese Oberland

 Please click here for a video showcasing the wonderful Jungfraujoch - Top of Europe.

 Ice Palace: You pass through a blue revolving door and step into a shimmering blue world of ice!
 You are able to walk down long cavern-like passages which widen into rooms and halls.
 The first ice sculptures appear, set in corners.
+There is a new ice statue of Charlie Chaplin - Swiss resident for 25 years.
 This is a fantastic experience and not to be missed.
 Make sure you wrap up warm...!

 Alpine Sensation: For the 100-year anniversary of the Jungfrau Railway, a 250m long adventure tour called Alpine Sensation was opened in 2012 at the Jungfraujoch.
 This tour is a direct connection from the Sphinx Hall to the Ice Palace, with escalators to transport you to the steeper places.
 A special highlight is the 'experience alcoves' where the development of tourism in the Alps and the history of the Jungfrau Railway are displayed.
 In single sensory images with lights and music, the tour tells about tourism past and present in the Jungfrau Region from Adolf Guyer-Zeller's great idea to the extreme efforts required to construct the Jungfrau Railway.

 Hike to Mönchsjoch Hut: The hike from Jungfraujoch to Mönchsjoch hut is approximately 1 hour.
 It is an amazing way to experience hiking in the Alps and crossing a glacier without ropes or a mountain guide.
 It is a specially prepared trail, though you must never leave the marked path and wear suitable clothing and footwear.